There are 16 windmills across the island of Mykonos. Photo: Hongbin / Unsplash

 Marinated peppers and corn and pomegranate salad at La Petite Maison.
 Photo: Anandes Hotel Mykonos

-Ranging from street-side places selling famous Greek gyros – seasoned meat wrapped in pitta bread – to upscale eateries, Mykonos is better known for its foodie scene.
+Ranging from street-side places selling Greek gyros – seasoned meat wrapped in pitta bread – to upscale eateries, Mykonos is renowned for its culinary offerings.

 La Petite Maison opened in 2024 at Anandes Hotel, serving its sharing-style French cuisine at its poolside venue.
 Menu highlights include marinated lamb cutlets with olive, aubergine caviar and pine nuts, and burrata with cherry tomatoes and basil.
 A short walk away is Matsuhisa Mykonos, by chef Nobu Matsuhisa.
 The first of his four Greek outposts, the restaurant celebrates its 25th anniversary this year.
-Serving favourites such as rock shrimp salad, yellowtail sashimi with jalapeno, miso-marinated black cod and tuna tacos, in-house DJ Arman Nafeei ensures there are tunes to accompany poolside dinner.
+Serving favourites such as rock shrimp salad, yellowtail sashimi, miso-marinated black cod and tuna tacos, the restaurant also has an in-house DJ, Arman Nafeei, who ensures there are tunes to accompany the poolside meals.

 Yevo, by chef Aggelos Bakopoulos, is at Bill&Coo Mykonos, a five-star hotel, located a three-minute walk from town.
 Specialising in farm-to-table ingredients, it offers tasting menus of three, five or seven courses, which include dishes such as red shrimp with pistachio, arugula and shallots, or quail with beetroot, kumquats and spices.